-- Pu the cream, pumpkin, sugar, and spices in a saucepan, stirring to combine everything.
+- Put the half and half, pumpkin, sugar, and spices in a saucepan, stirring to combine everything.
 Heat gently for a few minutes, but do not bring to a simmer.

 - Let cool slightly and then add the vanilla and the rum.

 - Strain the mixture through a mesh strainer, stirring to encourage the liquid to flow through.
 Some of the puree will go through, but most will be left in the strainer.
 Discard the remaining solids.